rcbarke/oran-research/ran-digital-twin/README.md

 ### compile/srs4G.sh

-Script to build and configure the srsRAN 4G UE.
-This adds support for multiple dedicated UE instances, using the srsRAN project.
+Script to build and configure the srsRAN 4G package.
+This is needed to obtain the srsUE binary.

 ---

 ### compile/srs_project.sh

-Script to build the srsRAN Project, which includes various components such as the gNB (CU/DU).
+Script to build the srsRAN Project package, which includes various components such as the gNB (CU/DU).

 ---

 ### compile/srsgnb.sh

 Script to build the disaggregated CU/DU for the srsRAN gNB.
+Also configures the gNB to connect to the E2 link on the modified RIC subnet.

 ---